 Atheistic religions do not believe in a creator deity.
 And some of them stay clear of the supernatural altogether, focusing on how to live a good life in the here and now.

 Most of the religions described below are quite old.
 So they have changed and adapted throughout the millennia and, like Christianity, now have different branches.
 Some branches have added deities to the mix.
 But others keep their religions as they were at the beginning: atheistic.

 The goal of Buddhism is to find lasting, unconditional happiness.

-To do that, Buddhists believe, one has to be able to see the world with clarity, with detachment and calmness.
+To do that, Buddhists believe, one has to be able to see the world with clarity and detachment.
+Those are acquired through a set of practices.
 There are no gods or spirits to invoke for help.
-Buddhism is a path of self-development that requires practitioners to take responsibility for themselves.
+Buddhism is a path of self-development.
+And it requires practitioners to take responsibility for themselves.

 Buddha, real name Siddhartha Gautama, is not seen as a god.
 He is a human that found Liberation through practice.
 Anyone can follow his path and become an enlightened being, aka a Buddha.